XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 The goal of reliably submitting transactions is to achieve the following two properties in a finite amount of time:

-* Idempotency - Transactions will be processed once and only once, or not at all.
+* Idempotency - Transactions should be processed once and only once, or not at all.
 * Verifiability - Applications can determine the final result of a transaction.

-In order to achieve this, there are several steps you can take when submitting transactions:
+To submit transactions reliably, follow these guidelines:

 * Persist details of the transaction before submitting it.
 * Use the `LastLedgerSequence` parameter.
 (RippleAPI does this by default.)
 * Resubmit a transaction if it has not appeared in a validated ledger whose sequence number is less than or equal to the transaction's `LastLedgerSequence` parameter.

-For additional information, consult the [Reliable Transaction Submission](tutorial-reliable-transaction-submission.html) guide.
+For more information, see [Reliable Transaction Submission](tutorial-reliable-transaction-submission.html).

 ## ripple.txt ##